Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 * 'RESEEDED': reseeded flag, if ==1 then the simulation was reseeded on this day, if 0 then not reseeded

 ### How to run so that the results are backwards compatible with versions V3.0.0 -
-* set all 'reseed_basal' in the harvest matrix to -1.
+* set all 'reseed_trig' in the harvest matrix to -1.
 * set all 'reseed_basal' to 0 (can be set to anything between 0-1 as it will not be used)
 * set 'reseed_harv_delay' to 1 (to avoid python assertion error)
-* all other variables must be set, but they can all be safely set to -1
+* all other reseed parameters (reseed_{var}) must be set, but they can all be safely set to -1

 # python developments